 Focus: Deep tech, frontier AI, robotics

-Notable AI Portfolio: Anduril, Shield AI, Figure AI
+Portfolio: Anduril, Shield AI, Figure AI

 Check Size: $5M-$100M

-Differentiation: Strong in AI + defense/robotics intersection.
+Edge: Strong at the AI + defense/robotics intersection.

 Tier 3: Corporate AI Investors